-This is a very valid question because today, there are multiple platforms available which can help you set-up an ecommerce store at your own convenience.
+This is a very valid question because today, there are multiple platforms available that can help you set up an ecommerce store at your own convenience.

 But as you’re now a serious ecommerce business owner who has all his ideas, products, and business name intact.

-For the sake of that business mindset, I would recommend you not to compromise on any platform due to it’s higher prices (or) don’t go after ecommerce platforms which can barely support your e-commerce business.
+For the sake of that business mindset, I would recommend you not to compromise on any platform due to its higher prices (or) don’t go after ecommerce platforms that can barely support your e-commerce business.

 Therefore I will only recommend you to choose — ‘Shopify’ the best ecommerce platform to build your own ecommerce website.

 Because if there has been one ecommerce platform in the news ever since the lockdown, then it was Shopify.
 The company reported revenues of $2.9 Billion in 2020 and people who use Shopify know how simple, easy, and effective it is to build an ecommerce website using Shopify.

 Therefore to realize how damn simple it is to set up an ecommerce website using Shopify.
 I will share a step-by-step approach that you can follow/use to create your own store in less than 24 hrs.

 Yes, you read it right ‘less than a day.
 Actually, if you do it right it shouldn’t even take you half a day.

 Phase 5: Market your products to get traction

 The most tricky part of any business is marketing.
 No matter what sort of product you sell, you need to have a marketing play in hand, and it should be something that complies with the current user base online.